GarvJuneja977/CPU-Schedular/README.md

-# CPU Scheduling Algorithms in C++
+# Process Scheduling Simulator
-This project implements four different CPU scheduling algorithms in C++: First-Come, First-Served (FCFS), Shortest Job First (SJF), Round Robin (RR), and Priority Scheduling.
-The code calculates and compares the average waiting time for each algorithm and determines the most efficient algorithm based on the minimum average waiting time.
+This project is a Process Scheduling Simulator written in C++.
+It implements various CPU scheduling algorithms, including First-Come, First-Serve (FCFS), Shortest Remaining Time First (SRTF), Priority Scheduling, and Round Robin (RR).
+The simulator can automatically choose the most suitable algorithm based on the burst times of the processes.

-## Description
-The program takes the number of processes and their respective arrival times, burst times, and priorities as input from the user.
-It then applies the four scheduling algorithms to the processes and computes the waiting time and turnaround time for each process under each algorithm.
-Finally, it compares the average waiting times of the algorithms and outputs the most efficient algorithm.

-## Scheduling Algorithms
+## Features
-- 1.)
-First-Come, First-Served (FCFS):

-  - Processes are scheduled in the order they arrive in the ready queue.
+- First-Come, First-Serve (FCFS): Processes are executed in the order they arrive.
-  - Non-preemptive scheduling.
-- 2.)
-Shortest Job First (SJF):

-  - Processes with the shortest burst time are scheduled first.
+- Shortest Remaining Time First (SRTF): The process with the shortest remaining burst time is executed next.
-  - Non-preemptive scheduling.
+- Priority Scheduling: Processes with higher priority are executed first.
-- 3.)
-Round Robin (RR):

-  - Each process gets executed for a fixed time quantum in a cyclic order.
+- Round Robin (RR): Each process is assigned a fixed time slot in a cyclic order.
-  - Preemptive scheduling.
-- 4.)
-Priority Scheduling:

-  - Processes are scheduled based on their priority.
-  - Non-preemptive scheduling.
+- Auto Schedule: Automatically chooses the most suitable algorithm based on the standard deviation of burst times.

 ## Getting Started
 ### Prerequisites